kazeevn/Canecycle-of-Caerbannog/README.md

 Advanced Example
 ----------------
-API alows easy usage of any advanced algorithm for hyperparameters search for hyperparameters search.
+API alows easy usage of any advanced algorithm for hyperparameters search.
 The following example is available in "scripts/param_search.py" and can be run as following:
 ```bash
 python scripts/param_search.py canecycle/tests/train_except_git.can